axelvaldez/radical-companies/_posts/missing chapters/2022-05-04-radical-companies-faq.markdown

  <p>The existing financial system is broken, yes.
 What&rsquo;s happening with many businesses, not in oil and gas, is a reflection of that.
 We don&rsquo;t know how to tweak the current system so it lets us live a bit longer, but more bureaucratic controls are not going to fix it.</p>
  <p>In a decentralized world, co-owners will deal with problems <em>before</em> they become a problem.
 They become a problem today because a handful of people can decide to ignore &ldquo;externalities&rdquo; for the sake of financial gain.</p>

-<h2>Aren&rsquo;t the liquidy suggestions super complex?
+<h2>Aren&rsquo;t the liquidity suggestions super complex?
 What about tax-wise?
 Do we want the people to deal with that?</h2>
  <p>We never said anything about taxes, law, or anything else we don&rsquo;t know much about.
 These are suggestions, thought experiments to point to  how things could possibly work.</p>
  <p>Maybe it is not so much a case that these ideas are impractical, as it is that they are different and unfamiliar.</p>